Predicting the future of business spend, faster

 Agility and scalability

 An optimized supply chain is better equipped to scale operations up or down in response to market conditions.
 This agility enables companies to respond quickly to new opportunities or challenges, such as shifts in consumer demand and supply chain disruptions.
+For example, American Eagle Outfitters used Coupa's supply chain design capabilities to accelerate a planned three-year e-commerce expansion into just four months to meet sudden shifts in consumer demand.

 Risk management